NetCal/DNC/README.md

-# NetworkCalculus.org DNC
+# NetworkCalculus.org DNC (NCorg DNC)

 Deterministic Network Calculus is a methodology for worst-case modeling and analysis of communication networks.
 It enables to derive deterministic bounds on a server’s backlog as well as a flow’s end-to-end delay.
 Given a directed graph of servers (server graph) and the flows crossing these servers, the Deterministic Network Calculator (DNC) automates the derivation of bounds.

 ### Academic Attribution

-The NetworkCalculus.org DNC was derived from the the [Disco Deterministic Network Calculator (DiscoDNC)](disco.networkcalculus.org).
+The NetworkCalculus.org DNC (NCorg DNC) was derived from the the [Disco Deterministic Network Calculator (DiscoDNC)](disco.networkcalculus.org).
 If you use it for research, please include the following reference in any resulting publication:

 ```plain
 @inproceedings{DiscoDNCv2,